HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/heasoftpy-getting-started.md

   name: heasoft
 mystnb:
   execution_allow_errors: true
+title: Getting Started with HEASoftpy
 ---

-# Getting Started with HEASoftpy
+# Getting Started with HEASoftPy

 ## Learning Goals
 This tutorial provides a quick-start guide to using `heasoftpy`, a Python wrapper for the high-energy astrophysics software HEASoft.